ConnorP778/Capstone2024ccRCC/README.md

 Outputs, including plots and data, will either be printed out or saved in the "output" folder of this repo.

 ### Figure 1 (mRNA)
-1. Install and open Jupyter (as step 2 will need to be run in Jupyter notebooks)
+1. Install and open Python 3.12 (as step 2 will need to be run in Python)
-2. Run Figure1_preprocessing.ipynb with "base_dir"
+2. Run 1.Figure1_preprocessing.py with "base_dir"
-3. Run Figure1.rmd with "base_dir"
+3. Run 2.Figure1.rmd with "base_dir"

 ### Figure 2 (Kaplan-Meier Clinical, BMI distribution)
 1. Run Figure2.Rmd with "base_dir". *Note that the plots will all output into the output/plots folder except for the kaplan meier because it is composed of a graph and text and is not compatible with ggsave.
 When run in R-studio you can still see the plot just fine and Dr. Payne said that would be okay.